sanjar-notes/frontend/vault/3_JavaScript/1_JS_Basics/0_index.md

 ---

-- CSS is difficult.
-- Its somewhat arbitrary.
+- CSS feels difficult if done naively.
+Its somewhat arbitrary.
-- Web development is hard, it is not easy.
-- CSS is for those who make designs.
-- JS is for the app builders.
+- JS is for the app development.
 - Use JS to make apps and learn CSS and HTML while doing it.
-- This is the most efficient path.
+- This is the most practical path.